-The Sentencing Council, which is responsible for setting sentencing guidelines in England and Wales, has today issued a new guideline for knife crime offences.
+The Sentencing Council, which is in charge of establishing sentencing guidelines in England and Wales, has announced a new knife crime guideline today.

 What offences does it cover?